Rob Ford: Illness and death

 After developing severe abdominal pains, Ford was admitted to Humber River Regional Hospital in North York in September 2014 with an abdominal tumour, and a biopsy was taken.
 Ford announced that he would not run in the 2014 Toronto mayoral election because of his illness; his brother Doug would run in his place.
 Ford chose to run for his former Ward 2 seat on the City Council.
 He was likely to shortly begin treatment with multiple chemotherapy agents; the doctor did not say whether Ford would need to have surgery or radiation treatments.

-On September 17, 2014, Dr. Zane Cohen of Mount Sinai Hospital (the lead doctor of Ford's health care team) revealed that Ford had been diagnosed with pleomorphic liposarcoma, a rare form of cancer that arises in adipose tissue, or body fat.
+On September 17, 2014, Zane Cohen of Mount Sinai Hospital (the lead doctor of Ford's health care team) revealed that Ford had been diagnosed with pleomorphic liposarcoma, a rare form of cancer that arises in adipose tissue, or body fat.
 Ford was treated with chemotherapy and surgery.
 After chemotherapy and radiation therapy, Ford announced in a press conference that he was going to have a lengthy surgery done on May 11, 2015, to remove the tumour.
 He said he would be "out of commission" for four months.
 At a community barbecue hosted by the Ford family in 2015, Rob announced that doctors had cleared him of cancerous tumours.

 On October 28, 2015, Ford revealed, and his physician confirmed, that a new tumour was growing on his bladder.
 The next day, Doug Ford advised reporters that the tumour had been found to be cancerous and consistent with liposarcoma (the previous tumour), based on a CT scan.